ckosmic/BeatSaber-AudioOutputDevice/README.md

 ## AudioEndpointLib

-Is a modified version of [AudioEndPointController](https://github.com/DanStevens/AudioEndPointController) by DanStevens made to work as a library.
+Is a modified version of [AudioEndPointController](https://github.com/DanStevens/AudioEndPointController) by DanStevens made to function as a library.